-7.1.0 There shall be a Council of the GSA-UW, which shall serve as the social and political body of the GSA (Hereinafter referred to as the Council)
+7.1.0 There shall be a Council of the GSA-UW, which shall govern the social and political activities of the GSA-UW.

-7.1.2 The Chair of the Council shall be a GSA-UW member, appointed by the Board.
+7.1.2 The Chair of the Council shall be a graduate student at the University of Waterloo and shall be appointed by the Council.

 7.2.0.
 Council Structure The total number of members of Council shall consist of voting and non-voting members, equal to the number of academic departments at the University of Waterloo plus At-large Councillors plus the total number of directorships.